Jilian0717/eDNA_fate_transport_model/README.md

-Code and data for eDNA fate and transport model
+Codes related to the eDNA fate and transport model for the Atlantic bottlenose dolphin (Tursiops truncatus) in Hood Canal, WA.
+The model was built using ROMS and the particle tracking package (Tracker 2).